yimengfan/BDFramework.Core/README.md

    **· DevOps workflow:**
    This has to wait for a while ~

    **One key export C# hotfix code:**
-   In BD, ILRuntime was re-transformed without sub-projects, and a complete set of script compilation mechanism was written.
-The packaging tool automatically collects hot code for packaging.
+In BD, ILRuntime was re-transformed without sub-projects, and a complete script compilation mechanism was written.
+The packaging tool automatically collected hot code for packaging.
 And adapted to commonly used libraries.

-   **Discovery business registration:**
-   The bottom layer of BDFrame provides a set of discovery-type business registration.
-Without the previous various Registers, as long as you customize your own labels and managers, you can be automatically registered.
-   On top of this, BD implements a series of manager such as ScreenviewManger, UIManager, EventManager ... etc.
-   This mechanism is highly extensible and customizable, and users can implement other managers according to their own needs
-   And this is also effective in the editor environment ~ It will be very helpful when writing tools ~

-   **Module management and scheduling:**
-   BD brings you a development idea, the user uses the timeline of the process (not the timeline of unity),
-   Divide the module and schedule according to the user process.The module here is not a narrow window ~
+ **One key publish:**
+One key publish of codes, resources, and forms, and version management is automatically downloaded There are many other things that I think are commonly used: such as the event system, what http library, what object pool is too lazy to list

+**A complete resource management system, a set of APIs automatically switch between platforms:**
+BD abandoned the Resources directory, and retains the development habits of user Resources.
+A set of APIs automatically switch, compatible with AB and Editor modes.

+**And there is a relatively complete AssetBundle management mechanism:**
+atlas management, automatic collection Shader, 0 redundant packaging And bd has made a set of streamlined addressable, no matter your Asset under Streaming or persistent, it can automatically find and load

+**Perfect UI workflow(Flux like):**
+There is a complete set of UI workflow in BD (here we only manage the UI logic, not considering ui production), whether you are UGUI NGUI or other.
+We provide a set of mechanisms for UI management, value binding, data monitoring, data flow, state management, etc.

    **Perfect UI workflow:**
    There is a complete set of UI workflow in BD (here we only manage the UI logic, not considering ui production), whether you are UGUI NGUI or other.